HangfireIO/Hangfire.io/_posts/2015-04-17-hangfire-pro-1.2.0-released.md

 ### Only in Pro

-Batches are a part of Hangfire Pro package set and available on for Hangfire Pro subscribers.
+Batches are a part of Hangfire Pro package set and available onдн for Hangfire Pro subscribers.

 <div class="text-center">
     <hr>